Implementation Notes (flowlog.c)

 Predicate selection and indexing

-Flowlog uses multiple indexing layers:
+Flowlog uses multiple indexing layers (SECTION 13):

 Indexing is a performance feature, not a semantic one: